-- Sonia Kahn, Psy.D.: Sonia is a licensed clinical psychologist working at Dodini Behavioral Health, a group private practice in Arlington, VA.
-At her practice, Sonia treats individuals and couples using a relational, psychodynamic approach (heavily influenced by self-psychology).
-She also co-leads two process groups, and hopes to start another couple of groups this calendar year.
-Sonia has always been fascinated by the ways that humans try and make sense of the world, be it through artistic expression (writing, film, theater, music, art… improv!), research, debate, or psychotherapy.
-As an undergraduate, her studies in psychology and English allowed her to explore the interconnections between literature and psychological constructs like emotion, thought, attachment, and connection.
-Since graduating from George Washington University with her Doctorate in Clinical Psychology, Sonia has sought to give voice to these passions through therapeutic practice, supervision, and writing (academic papers and creative fiction/short story).
-In 2017, Sonia completed the Intensive Training Program in Couples Therapy at The Institute of Contemporary Psychotherapy & Psychoanalysis (ICP&P).
-She also holds several board positions, including Member-at-Large for Section VIII: Couple and Family Therapy and Psychoanalysis (a sub-section of APA Division 39: Society for Psychoanalysis and Psychoanalytic Psychology), and Newsletter Editor (soon, Membership Co-Chair) of the Mid-Atlantic Group Psychotherapy Society (MAGPS).
-At the conference, she looks forward to exploring how improv can be integrated into group process, and learning how we can flex ourselves with these techniques to enhance vulnerability and connection.
-More here at: https://dodini.com/about-us-old/dr-sonia-kahn/
+- Sonia Kahn, PsyD is a licensed clinical psychologist working at Dodini Behavioral Health, a group private practice in Arlington, VA.
+She treats individuals and couples using a relational, psychodynamic approach (heavily influenced by self-psychology).
+She also co-leads two process groups and hopes to start another couple of groups this year.
+Sonia has always been fascinated by the way that humans try and make sense of the world, be it through artistic expression (writing, film, theater, music, art), research, debate or psychotherapy.
+As an undergraduate, her studies in psychology and English allowed her to explore the interconnections between literature and psychological constructs like emotion, thought, attachment, and human connection.
+Since graduating from George Washington University, Sonia has sought to give voice to these passions through therapeutic practice, supervision and writing.
+In 2017, Sonia completed the Intensive Training Program in Couples Therapy at ICP&P. She holds Board positions at MAGPS (Membership Co-Chair) and APA (Member at Large for Section VIII: Couple and Family Therapy & Psychoanalysis.
+As a Small Group Leader, she looks forward to exploring when her own self-disclosure can be used to encourage risk-taking, vulnerability, and deepened connection among group members and when holding back is the optimal choice.

 - MAGPS supports the professional development of students, interns, post-docs, residents, and clinicians early in their careers by offering scholarships to cover registration and banquet costs.